Abiramisankar0425/flame-monitor-sensor/README.md

 #### Installation
  No external package installation required
- 1. Download and install Arduino IDE from arduino.cc 2.paste the project code into the Code Editor (Sketch Area) and run the code.
+ 1. Download and install Arduino IDE from arduino.cc
+ 2. Paste the project code into the Code Editor (Sketch Area) and run the code.

 #### Run
  1. Connect Arduino via USB